Rosegold

 shards (Crystal's package manager, like npm) is included with Crystal.

-2. Clone the Template
+2. Use the Template

-git clone https://github.com/RosegoldMC/example.git my-bot
+git clone https://github.com/YOUR_USERNAME/my-bot.git

 cd my-bot